SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-06.md

 --- abstract

-This document introduces an inter-domain SAVNET architecture, providing a comprehensive framework for guiding the design of inter-domain SAV mechanisms.
+This document introduces an inter-domain SAVNET architecture for performing AS-level SAV, providing a comprehensive framework for guiding the design of inter-domain SAV mechanisms.
 The proposed architecture empowers ASes to generate SAV rules by sharing SAV-specific information between themselves, which can be used to generate more accurate and trustworthy SAV rules in a timely manner compared to the general information.
 During the incremental or partial deployment of SAV-specific information, when SAV-specific information for an AS is unavailable, it can rely on general information to generate SAV rules.
 Rather than delving into protocol extensions or implementations, this document primarily concentrates on proposing SAV-specific and general information and guiding how to utilize them to generate SAV rules.
 It also defines the architectural components and their relations.

 --- middle